nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Displays the garments at the selected set of `INDEX`.<br>
 * The `INDEX` must be a positive integer 1, 2, 3, …
 * Garments must be of different Types (i.e. `upper`, `lower` and `footwear`).<br>
-* The command must have exactly 3 indexes as input, any more inputs will not be registered.
+* The command must have exactly 3 indexes as input, any more inputs will not be registered.<br>
+* Use the coloured garment previews to visualise how your whole outfit will look like.

 </div>